billybimbob/CS100-Checkers/README.md

 # CS100-Checkers

-Repository to help me synchronize changes that I make to the CS 100 Checkers project.
+This is a repository to help me synchronize changes that I make to the CS 100 Checkers project.
+The **Info on Use** section only applies to a version of this project that has all the class files and documentation in a `playcheckers.jar` file.
+Most of the topics below can apply to this version, but the classpath specified at the terminal and as well in the .classpath file are different.

 # Info on Use